 How you charge, use, and store the battery plays a significantly larger part in the battery's overall life expectancy.
 Heat, over-discharging, over-charging can all result in your battery swelling, failing to charge, or failing to discharge (meaning it won't work) and cannot be restored.
 Improper use is not covered under warranty.

-It will need to be replaced if the battery has been damaged, or begins to swell, or become misshaped - it should be kept in the fireproof bag and away from anything flammable until it can be disposed of properly.
+It will need to be replaced if the battery has been damaged, or begins to swell, or become misshaped - it should be kept in a fireproof bag and away from anything flammable until it can be disposed of properly.

 Some reasons to replace the battery include:

-• If it's swollen or damaged
+- If it's swollen or damaged

-• If the outside wrapper is torn, damaged, or missing
+- If the outside wrapper is torn, damaged, or missing

-• If the battery was subjected to temperatures over 170ºF for more than 2 hours
+- If the battery was subjected to temperatures over 170ºF for more than 2 hours

-• If the battery was used in an unbalanced state and refuses to recharge
+- If the battery was used in an unbalanced state and refuses to recharge

-• You experience a decline in performance
+- You experience a decline in performance

-• Failure to charge
+- Failure to charge

-• If the battery has been charged/discharged around 150-250 times
+- If the battery has been charged/discharged around 150-250 times

 IMPORTANT: charge to the maximum capacity before use every time to assure proper balance of all cells inside the battery.